United States national team

 The United States national team or Team USA may refer to any of a number of sports team representing the United States in international competitions.
-They are also the owners of team Venezuela.

 Olympic teams

 Additionally, these teams may compete in other international competitions such as the FIBA Basketball World Cup and World Championship for Women, the Ice Hockey World Championships, the FIFA World Cup, or the World Figure Skating Championships.
 Teams that represent the United States at the Olympic Games include: